Ricci Curvatures on Hermitian manifolds: Appendix: the Riemannian Ricci curvature and -Ricci curvature

 On the other hand, \be &&Ric^*(X,Y)+Ric^*(JY,JX)\\&=&\sq h^{\ell\bar i} R\left(\frac{\p}{\p\bar z^i},X,JY,\frac{\p}{\p z^\ell}\right)-\sq h^{i\bar \ell} R\left(\frac{\p}{\p z^i},X,JY,\frac{\p}{\p \bar z^\ell}\right)\\ &&-\sq h^{\ell\bar i} R\left(\frac{\p}{\p\bar z^i},JY,X,\frac{\p}{\p z^\ell}\right)+\sq h^{i\bar \ell} R\left(\frac{\p}{\p z^i},JY,X,\frac{\p}{\p \bar z^\ell}\right)\\ &=&2\sq h^{k\bar \ell} R\left(\frac{\p}{\p z^k}, \frac{\p}{\p\bar z^\ell},X,JY\right), \ee where the last step follows by Bianchi identity.
 Therefore (\ref{*Ric}) follows by the relation (\ref{skew*Ric}).
 For the scalar curvature $s^*$, by definition, it is \be s^*&=&g^{jk}Ric^*\left(\frac{\p}{\p x^j}, \frac{\p}{\p x^k}\right)+g^{jK}Ric^*\left(\frac{\p}{\p x^j}, \frac{\p}{\p x^K}\right)\\&&+g^{Jk}Ric^*\left(\frac{\p}{\p x^J}, \frac{\p}{\p x^k}\right)+g^{JK}Ric^*\left(\frac{\p}{\p x^J}, \frac{\p}{\p x^K}\right).\ee By using the symmetry $R(X,Y,Z,W)=R(Y,X,W,Z)$ and (\ref{*Ric3}), we see \be s^*&=&(\sq h^{\ell \bar i})\left[\sq h^{k\bar j}R\left(\frac{\p}{\p \bar z^i},\frac{\p}{\p\bar z^j},\frac{\p}{\p z^k},\frac{\p}{\p z^\ell}\right)-\sq h^{j\bar k}R\left(\frac{\p}{\p \bar z^i},\frac{\p}{\p z^j},\frac{\p}{\p \bar z^k},\frac{\p}{\p z^\ell}\right)\right]\\ &&-(\sq h^{i\bar \ell})\left[\sq h^{k\bar j}R\left(\frac{\p}{\p z^i},\frac{\p}{\p\bar z^j},\frac{\p}{\p z^k},\frac{\p}{\p \bar z^\ell}\right)-\sq h^{j\bar k}R\left(\frac{\p}{\p z^i},\frac{\p}{\p z^j},\frac{\p}{\p \bar z^k},\frac{\p}{\p \bar z^\ell}\right)\right]\\ &=&-h^{i\bar j}h^{k\bar \ell}R_{\bar j \bar \ell k i}+h^{i\bar j}h^{k\bar \ell}R_{\bar j k\bar\ell i}+h^{i\bar j}h^{k\bar \ell} R_{i\bar\ell k\bar j}-h^{i\bar j}h^{k\bar\ell}R_{ik\bar\ell\bar j}\\ &=&2h^{i\bar j}h^{k\bar \ell}R_{i\bar j k\bar \ell}=2s_H,\ee where the last step follows by Bianchi identity. \eproof

 \bremark It is easy to see that $*$-Ricci curvature is neither symmetric nor skew-symmetric.
 For example, by using the Hermitian Ricci tensor and (\ref{*Ric}), we see the following submatrix of the real matrix representation of $*$-Ricci curvature: The first part in (\ref{*Ric2}) is skew symmetric whereas the second part is symmetric.
 Hence, as a real $(0,2)$ tensor, it is impossible to define the positivity or negativity for the $*$-Ricci curvature.
+That is $Ric^*(X,X)>0$ for all nonzero vector $X\in T_\R M$ can not happen on any almost Hermitian manifold.
 To make the $*$-Ricci tensor a symmetric tensor, an extra condition as \beq R(X,Y,Z,W)=R(X,Y,JZ,JW)\eeq is sufficient (see, e.g. \cite{Gr76,TV81}).

 \eremark